nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

       int32 id = 2;
       string email = 3;
     }

     message AddressBook {
       repeated Person people = 1;
     }

     service AccountService {
       rpc GetAddressBook () returns (AddressBook) {}
     }
     ```

     Using this specification you then generate your client and server code (the <a href="https://en.wikipedia.org/wiki/Stub_(distributed_computing)" target="_blank">stubs</a>) using a code generation tool.
 For a long time gRPC was only available as a backend technology and thus limited to service-to-service communication.
 As of October 2018 <a href="https://github.com/grpc/grpc-web" target="_blank">gRPC-Web</a> became public which enables JavaScript-based frontend gRPC communication; so you should be able to build gRPC-based web services as well now.

-3. **GraphQL.** I've only briefly played with <a href="https://en.wikipedia.org/wiki/GraphQL" target="_blank">GraphQL</a> but several co-workers have tried it out on production systems and their results were mixed, usually negative.
-GraphQL is a much more flexible protocol compared to REST / JSON and gRPC, but in practice for most use cases you do not want flexibility at all.
-Creating a user, resetting a password, changing a subscription; these types of commands are a better fit for an RPC or REST-based API.
-Because GraphQL is the new kid on the block people tend to overuse it and create monstrously complex code; don't expect it to be the hammer that elegently solves your API problems.
-However if your use case does require a very flexible query-based API then GraphQL is very interesting; for example when lots of different clients have different requirements across a broad dataset.
+3. **GraphQL.** <a href="https://en.wikipedia.org/wiki/GraphQL" target="_blank">GraphQL</a>  is an alternative to REST / RPC and enables clients to query exactly the data they need and nothing more.
+This in contrast to REST and RPC which return (usually) pre-defined sets of data and may require multiple requests for the same use case.

+    I've only briefly played with GraphQL but several co-workers have tried it out on production systems and their results were mixed.
+Their critiques varied but one that stuck with me the most is the extra complexity required in both client and server in comparison to REST and RPC.
+Clients require a fairly complex query-access layer (<a href="https://github.com/apollographql/fullstack-tutorial/blob/master/final/client/src/containers/book-trips.js" target="_blank">example</a> from apollo graphql tutorial) and within the server authentication, caching and performance become non-trivial because of query flexibility.
+The GraphQL ecosystem is thriving and offers solutions for these problems, but it is still in flux meaning it may take some effort before you get it right.

+    I'm personally not sold on GraphQL's biggest selling point; flexibility.
+The use cases where I wanted a powerful query language for my API are very few (only one really).
+Often you're not looking for API flexibility; creating a user, resetting a password, changing a subscription, adding a product to a shopping cart, fullfilling a payment; these types of requests are likely easier to implement in a traditional REST or RPC API.

+    Having said that, when different clients access a complex dataset for primarily informational purposes GraphQL is a great choice, for example accessing a movie-catalog or querying a social network.

+4. **Messaging protocols.** Messaging protocols enable asynchronous communication by having both the client and server communicate through an intermediary.
+Messages are delivered to the intermediary and consumed by the receiver shortly thereafter.
+Email is an example.
+Messaging allows decoupling services and is often more reliable and predictable compared to REST and RPC.

-4. **Messaging protocols.** Publish-subscribe, queues and topics provide asynchronous communication and are usually a more reliable/predictable way of communication compared to standard REST/HTTP.
-It's a good way to decouple services and ensure when backend services go down messages don't get lost.
-Various standardized protocols are available, <a href="https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol" target="_blank">AMQP</a> and <a href="https://en.wikipedia.org/wiki/MQTT" target="_blank">MQTT</a> I've used in the past.
-These days I usually go for a proprietary cloud service with non-standard protocols (<a href="https://aws.amazon.com/sqs/" target="_blank">AWS SQS</a>/<a href="https://aws.amazon.com/sns/" target="_blank">SNS</a> or <a href="https://cloud.google.com/pubsub/docs/overview" target="_blank">Google PubSub</a>) because they offer high reliability and very low maintenance.
-If quality of service is not your main concern but instead you want a decoupled, efficient high-throughput event-based communication protocol you can use memory-based pubsub services as well, e.g. <a href="https://redis.io/topics/pubsub" target="_blank">Redis</a> or <a href="https://en.wikipedia.org/wiki/NATS_Messaging" target="_blank">NATS</a> (haven't used NATS yet, but looks interesting).
+    Various standardized protocols are available for server-to-service communication; <a href="https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol" target="_blank">AMQP</a> and <a href="https://en.wikipedia.org/wiki/MQTT" target="_blank">MQTT</a> I've used in the past.
+These days I usually go for a proprietary cloud service with non-standard protocols (<a href="https://aws.amazon.com/sqs/" target="_blank">AWS SQS</a>/<a href="https://aws.amazon.com/sns/" target="_blank">SNS</a> or <a href="https://cloud.google.com/pubsub/docs/overview" target="_blank">Google PubSub</a>) because they offer high reliability, low maintenance and are very cheap.

+    When you do not need extra reliability but simply want a decoupled, efficient high-throughput messaging protocol memory-based pubsub services are an alternative, e.g. <a href="https://redis.io/topics/pubsub" target="_blank">Redis</a> or <a href="https://en.wikipedia.org/wiki/NATS_Messaging" target="_blank">NATS</a> (haven't used NATS yet, but looks interesting).

-5. **Websockets.** Provides two-way communication between frontend and backend.  <a href="https://en.wikipedia.org/wiki/WebSocket" target="_blank">Websockets</a> are commonly used for use cases where real-time frontend updates are a requirement.
-Websockets work nicely with an in-memory pubsub protocol in the backend, e.g. Redis or NATS.
-Because websockets are a bit trickier to setup and manage (each connection becomes stateful rather than a stateless REST API) I have frequently resorted to use polling over REST instead.
-Given HTTP/2 + gRPC-Web also support this use case they may be considered an alternative.
+5. **Websockets.** Provides two-way communication between frontend and backend.  <a href="https://en.wikipedia.org/wiki/WebSocket" target="_blank">Websockets</a> are commonly used for use cases where real-time frontend updates are required.
+Websockets work nicely with an in-memory pubsub protocol in the backend (e.g. Redis or NATS).

+    Because websockets are a bit trickier to setup and manage (each connection becomes stateful rather than a stateless REST API) I have frequently resorted to do polling over REST instead despite its drawbacks.
+Given HTTP/2 + gRPC-Web also support bi-directional communication which I'm not very likely to use websockets right now.

 6. **SOAP / XML**.
 Just... don't.
+No really.

+    SOAP / XML was the more popular protocol before REST and JSON became prominent.
+While some companies still use SOAP and XML it's not common for a greenfield project these days.
+REST / JSON is a more flexible, readable and simpler API compared to the WSDLs, XSDs, XML and dozens of WS* standards.

+    Having said that, when compared to REST / JSON I do miss some qualities of WSDLs and XSDs.
+The overhead of Swagger/OpenAPI, the variety of API styles (<a href="https://jsonapi.org/" target="_blank">JSON:API</a>, <a href="https://en.wikipedia.org/wiki/JSON-LD" target="_blank">JSON-LD</a>, <a href="https://en.wikipedia.org/wiki/Hypertext_Application_Language" target="_blank">HAL</a> to name a few) and the dozens of best practice blogs I've read in the past showcase what makes REST / JSON so tricky: a lack of structure.
+Thankfully GraphQL and gRPC have filled this hole the last couple of years.

 Which protocol to use strongly depends on your use case and business context.
 I would advise to select only one or two protocols for your system; tools, best practices, system behaviour, documentation, logging and testing all tend to be different for each protocol.